LLNL/COGENT/README.md

-COGENT is a tokamak edge plasma gyro-kinetic simulation code.
-This repository contains the COGENT code (COGENT/) as well as Chombo (Chombo/), the mapped, multiblock PDE library from Berkeley Lab on which COGENT is built.
+COGENT is a continuum (Eulerian) plasma simulation code.
+It is primarily focused on tokamak edge plasma geometries, but includes options for, and is extensible to, other configurations.
+This repository contains the COGENT code (COGENT/) as well as Chombo (Chombo/), the adaptive mesh refinement application framework from Lawrence Berkeley National Laboratory upon which COGENT is built.

 - The copy of Chombo in this repository is only for easily installing COGENT.
 It is developed and maintained by